Holographic metals at finite volume: Discussion and future directions

-Interestingly, the star-BH transition curve is qualitatively similar to the Hawking-Page curve obtained for the TAdS-BH vacuum phase transition~\cite{Chamblin:1999}.
+Interestingly, for specific fluid parameters, the star-BH transition curve is qualitatively similar to the Hawking-Page curve obtained for the TAdS-BH vacuum phase transition~\cite{Chamblin:1999}.
 In the standard Hawking-Page scenario, this curve signals a confinement/deconfinement transition.
-In our case, we found another saddle point solution that dominates over TAdS and could serve as a novel background for constructing spherically symmetric holographic superconductors~\cite{Hartnoll:2008}.
+In our case, we found another saddle point solution that dominates over TAdS and could serve as a novel background for constructing spherically symmetric holographic superconductors~\cite{Hartnoll:2008}, a possibility we plan to explore in future publications.

 A natural extension of this research would be to compute the bosonic and fermionic correlators on this background.
 As has already been done for the neutron star~\cite{Canavesi:2021,Acito:2024}, such an analysis is expected to exhibit rich holographic properties.